jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 ### Runtime validation

-Type hints are mostly used in static type checking, and do not work at runtime.
+Type hints are mostly used in static type check, and do not work at runtime.
 To check variable types at runtime, we can either write code on our own, i.e. `isinstance`, or use third-party libraries.
 Two popular choices are [typeguard][13]:

 ```python
 from typeguard import typechecked